|

 he handled me.

-for dog handler volunteers.
+manned and on the perimeter.
 Thom Suddeth, Bob Laruritsen, Dennis Alexander and I

-were trained by the kennelmaster, SSgt Carl Wolfe.
+volunteered.
+We were trained by the kennelmaster, SSgt Carl Wolfe.

 The first morning I reported to the kennels, Wolfe explained how the handlers